Ian-Blanshard/MP3-Climbing-Log/README.md

  * Have users log climbs, collect this information and store it in a database

- * Retreive this information and display it in a variety of graphical representations, to allow users to guide future training/ activities.
+ * Retrieve this information and display it in a variety of graphical representations, to allow users to guide future training/ activities.

  * Responsive design so it can be used across different devices